kuriangeorgebinu/project-c-code/README.md

-# project-c-code
+# Interactive Broker with Machine Learning integration
-+ Code for the project c) - combination of project a and project b
++ Code - combination of Interactive Broker and Machine Learning source code.
-+ Project A code was borrowed from https://github.com/amineKili/ClassificationForTrading
++ Machine Learning code was borrowed from https://github.com/amineKili/ClassificationForTrading
-+ Project B code was borrowed from https://github.com/CoderOfJava8888/Project_A_consolidate
++ Interactive Broker code was borrowed from https://github.com/CoderOfJava8888/Project_A_consolidate